Saturday, September 21, 2019

 Buggy Boy

 After the joy of Arkanoid 2, we continue our trip through Atari's Super Pack with Beyond the Ice Palace and Black Lamp.
-However, both are already featured here on AtariCrypt [click the links] so let's move onwards for a favourite of mine, Buggy Boy.
-Those with a keen memory will remember that I've already covered this?
+Both are already featured [click the links], so let's move on to a favourite of mine, Buggy Boy.
+What an arcade conversion, and those with a keen memory will remember that I've already covered it.

-Buggy Boy is an arcade classic and one that doesn't take itself seriously whatsoever.
-Forget the crucial stuff like road surface, tyres, suspension, handling, pitstops or even the paint job.
+Buggy Boy is an arcade classic, for which the Atari ST received an authentic port that looks so colourful.
+Simple as that.
+It's fun yet doesn't take itself seriously whatsoever.
+So you can forget the crucial stuff like road surfaces, tyres, suspension, handling, pit stops, or even the paint job.
 Nope, just choose which of the five tracks you fancy and then jump into your buggy and race through checkpoints - all against the clock.

 Who doesn't love two-wheel stunts?
 If Michael Knight can do it, so can I.